xinwenfu/mitmproxy-get/README.md

 # 3. Set up iptables intercepting http traffic
 mitmproxy listens on port 8080 by default.
-To monitor HTTP and HTTPS flows, we need to redirect traffic to ports 80 and 443 using the tool [iptables](https://linux.die.net/man/8/iptables) in Linux to the port that mitmproxy listens on.
-Note: These chages will be recovered after next restart.
+To monitor HTTP and HTTPS flows, we need to redirect traffic sent to to ports 80 and 443 using the tool [iptables](https://linux.die.net/man/8/iptables) in Linux to the port that mitmproxy listens on.
+Note: These chages will be lost after next computer rebooting.

 Enable IP forwarding
 ```
 sudo sysctl -w net.ipv4.ip_forward=1
 ```

-Create an iptables rule set that redirects the desired traffic to mitmproxy
+Create an iptables rule set that redirects desired traffic to mitmproxy
 ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 8080
 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080
 ```

-To check added rules using the following command
+Check added iptables rules using the following command
 ```
 sudo iptables -t nat -L
 ```